ryan-story/pmpp/chapter-18/README.md

 **11 operations** in total per thread.

-Due to the `COARSEN_FACTOR` factor inpact we multiply it by `8` (we launch `8x` as many kernel in the grid as in the other kernel), so we end up with *11 x 8 = 88* floating point operations for every atom in the grid.
+Due to the `COARSEN_FACTOR` factor inpact we multiply it by `8` (we launch `8x` as many threads in the grid as in the other kernel), so we end up with *11 x 8 = 88* floating-point operations for every atom in the grid.

 ##### Branches
 1 branch per kernel per atom (line 11, the condition on our loop).
-Due to the `COARSEN_FACTOR` factor inpact we multiply it by `8` (we launch `8x` as many kernel in the grid as in the other kernel), so we end up with *1 x 8 = 8* branches.
+Due to the `COARSEN_FACTOR` factor inpact we multiply it by `8` (we launch `8x` as many threads in the grid as in the other kernel), so we end up with 1 x 8 = 8 branches.

 #### Fig. 18.8
-We had to slighly modify the kernel in `Fig. 18.8`.
-The orignal one hardcoded the COARSEN_FACTOR (the `energy0`, `energy1` ... thing in lines 25-28).
-This one works conceptually in the same way, but it allows for more flexible thread coarseninging scheme.
+We had to slightly modify the kernel in `Fig. 18.8`.
+The original one hardcoded the COARSEN_FACTOR (the `energy0`, `energy1` ... thing in lines 25-28).
+This one works conceptually in the same way, but it allows for a more flexible thread coarsening scheme.

 ```cpp
 1  // Thread coarsening kernel - each thread processes COARSEN_FACTOR grid points